Are You Running a Fabrication or Manufacturing Welding Operation?

 Manufacturing vs. fabrication

 In welding, the line between manufacturing and fabrication can be blurry.
-A manufacturing operation typically has different needs and priorities than a fabrication shop — and it comes down to more than just size and output.
+A manufacturing operation often has different needs and priorities than a fabrication shop.
+And it comes down to more than just size and output.
 So how can you tell if your operation is manufacturing or fabrication?

-Knowing where you most closely align can help in better decision making when it comes to equipment selection and process optimization.
+Knowing where you most closely align can help in better decision making about equipment selection and process optimization.
 This can help you maximize productivity and save time and money.

 Here are four questions that can help you determine if manufacturing or fabrication fits your operation best.